agrawalnishant/kafka-examples/README.md

 [Source Code](https://github.com/agrawalnishant/kafka-examples/tree/master/src/main/java/kafka/examples/basic)

 ### Multi-partition Setup for Consumer Group
-Step# 2 above would start a single Zookeeper instance and a single Kafka broker.
-This setup is enough for basic message production and consumption.
+Step# 2 above would start a single Zookeeper instance and a single Kafka broker, which is enough for barebones message production and consumption.

-But for a more robust and fault-tolerant Kafka Setup, we need at least 3 replicas and 3 partitions of Kafka for single failover instance.
+But for a more robust and fault-tolerant Kafka Setup, we need at least 3 replicas and 3 partitions of Kafka for single failover instance. [ [Reason](https://forums.couchbase.com/t/why-3-node-cluster-for-automatic-failover/2759)]

 __Create 2 partitions__